This post is also available in: Español

 This Mexican avocado toast is the perfect bite to start the day with a yummy breakfast or to enjoy for a quick lunch or after working out.
-The reason why it has become a food trend not only in the United States but everywhere else.
+It has become a food trend in the United States and everywhere else.

 We made the toast with Hass avocados, toasted bread, a hard-boiled egg cut in slices, chopped red tomato, julienned jalapeño, cooked cactus nopalitos, and Tabasco Green Jalapeño Sauce.
 It is an explosion of flavor and has enough ingredients to satisfy and tame hunger.

-This bite is inspired by the tasty avocado toast trend but merging my Mexican culture and its authentic flavors with the representation of my country’s flag.
+This bite is inspired by the tasty avocado toast trend but merges my Mexican culture and its authentic flavors with the representation of my country’s flag.

-For me, it is important to recognize Hispanic Heritage month as it is the perfect timing to educate my family about my Mexican culture and traditions.
+It is important to recognize Hispanic Heritage month as it is the perfect time to educate my family about Mexican culture and traditions.
 And there is no better way than to do it with delicious food.

 Creating easy recipes like this Mexican Avocado Toast allows the opportunity to step outside of the box and make something creative.
-In this case the Mexican flag, a patriotic symbol that is very important for us Mexicans.
+In this case, the Mexican flag is a patriotic symbol that is very important for us Mexicans.